jhonnya13/jhonnya13/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Creative technologist with 12+ years of experience in the software-driven visual effects industry, including 6+ years in leadership.
-I've led cross-functional teams of artists and developers under intense production pressure—delivering both creatively polished and technically robust solutions.
+I've led cross-functional teams of artists and developers under intense production pressure - delivering both creatively polished and technically robust solutions.

 I’ve built on-prem and cloud-based pipelines, deployed machine learning models with Docker and Kubernetes, and developed full-stack applications across the frontend and backend.
 I also co-founded a French tech startup focused on AI tools for media workflows.

 ---
- I just can't learn one thing at once.
+ I just can't learn one thing at a time.

 ## 🔭 Currently Working On:
 - A **Rust + Tauri desktop app** for creative professionals (got curios how to build cross platform and avoid packaging all for different OS)